unicode-org/icu/docs/userguide/boundaryanalysis/index.md

 basic unit of a writing system for a language—which may be more than just a single Unicode code point.

-The letter Ä, for example, can be represented in Unicode either with a single code-point value or with two code-point values (one representing the A and another representing the umlaut).
+The letter `Ä`, for example, can be represented in Unicode either with a single code-point value or with two code-point values (one representing the `A` and another representing the umlaut `¨`).
 The character-boundary iterator will treat either representation as a single character.

 End-user characters, as described above, are also called grapheme clusters, in